Yu Gwan-sun: After death

 Japanese prison officials initially refused to release Yu's body in an attempt to hide evidence of torture.
-Authorities eventually released her body in a Saucony Vacuum Company oil crate due to pressure applied by Lulu Frey and Jeannette Walter, the principals of Ewha Haktang, who voiced their suspicions of torture to the public.
+The principals of Ewha Haktang, Lulu Frey and Jeanette Walter, then said that they would publicly share their suspicions of torture to the rest of the world (the American public).
+Authorities eventually agreed to release her body in a Socony-Vacuum oil crate due to pressure applied by Lulu Frey and Jeannette Walter, as long as the news wasn’t publicly shared and the funeral was held quietly.
 Walter, who dressed Yu for her funeral, in a 1959 interview relayed that her body had not been cut into pieces as had been rumored.
 On October 14, 1920, Yu's funeral was held at Jung-dong Church by Reverend Kim Jong-wu and her body was buried in a public cemetery in Seoul's Itaewon district.
 Later though, her body disappeared while the Japanese Empire built a military base where the graveyard had been.
 Currently, her grave in Cheonan, Chungcheongnam-do is empty.

-In 1972, a shrine to Yu was built in the township of Byeongcheon-myeon in Cheonan with the cooperation of Chungcheongnam-do Province and the Cheonan army.
 Since 1946, a memorial service organized by people from Ewha Womans University has honored Yu.
 Around this time, people who took Yu's coffin from Seodaemun Prison opened the box, and this triggered rumors that the body had been cut into pieces.
+In 1947, the Yu Gwan Sun Memorial Association (유관순 열사 기념사업회) was formed and she was also named “a martyr who died for their country (순국의열사)” by the Screening Committee for Martyrs (순국의열사 심사위원회) in 1951.
+In 1972, a shrine to Yu was built in the township of Byeongcheon-myeon in Cheonan with the cooperation of Chungcheongnam-do Province and the Cheonan army.